Choosing a yoga teacher training course

 Cost: £2,799 for a 200 hour Yoga Alliance accredited training | Accreditation: Yoga Alliance

-This 500 hour yoga diploma with Yoga Professionals and YMCA Fit accredited by REPS seems to go into a lot of depth in not just anatomy and physiology, but also the ancient teachings of yoga, how to develop your own style and more.
+This yoga diploma with Yoga Professionals and YMCA Fit accredited by REPS seems to go into a lot of depth in not just anatomy and physiology, but also the ancient teachings of yoga, how to develop your own style and more.
 You can study in your own time and during weekends.
 This course is incredibly in depth and also great value for money.
+However, there are only 90 contact hours with a teacher.

 Cost: £1,499 | Accreditation: REPS & CYQ